Rapture of the Deep tour

-The Rapture of the Deep tour was a worldwide concert tour by British hard rock band Deep Purple.
+The Rapture of the Deep tour was a worldwide concert tour by English hard rock band Deep Purple.

 It took place in support of their 2005 studio album Rapture of the Deep.
 It is supposed to be one of the most successful and long-lasting tours the band has ever done.
 In 2007, it was voted #6 tour of the year by listeners of the Planet Rock radio station.

 Overview

 In 2005, Deep Purple released the Rapture of the Deep studio album which enjoyed a modest success, especially in Europe where it charted Top 20 in several countries.

 In support of their new studio album, Deep Purple embarked in a world tour during which they covered five continents and played in more than 50 countries.
 They did over 28 legs in Europe, UK, North America, South America, Asia, Africa and Australia, playing almost 500 shows in six years.
 Venue sizes varied from big concert halls to the world's largest arenas and stadiums.

 During the tour, Deep Purple headlined several of the world's biggest festivals, including: